-(c) Zone E2 Hotel and Apartment
+(c) Zone E2 Hotel and Apartment (SA3)

-The settlement sum comprises an initial sum of RM2,000,000 to be paid by Tamouh to IJM-LFE on or before 24 April 2014 and sales proceeds of a vacant plot of land numbered RT4-C12 on Al Reem Island, Abu Dhabi ("Plot B") with a contractual price agreed at AED87,490,000 which is calculated at AED230 per square feet for an allocated plot of 380,391 square feet.
-Tamouh shall assist IJM-LFE to identify purchaser for the Plot B and notify IJM-LFE of the purchaser and proposed sales price for Plot B. The proceeds of any sales shall be paid to IJM-LFE and Tamouh shall not be entitled to a fee in respect of the sales.
+The settlement sum comprises an initial sum of RM2,000,000 paid by Tamouh to IJM-LFE on 6 May 2014 and a vacant plot of land numbered RT4-C12 on Al Reem Island, Abu Dhabi ("Plot B") with a contractual price agreed at AED87,490,000 which is calculated at AED230 per square foot for an allocated plot of 380,391 square feet.

+The balance of AED87.49 million has been settled via the execution of the Musataha Contract between IJM-LFE nominee and Tamouh, which refers to the granting of fifty (50) years of right of exclusive possession, development, use and enjoyment of the land by Tamouh to IJM-LFE, Plot B ("Musataha Contract for Plot B").
+The Musataha Contract for Plot B has been executed on 2 July 2015.
+Tamouh shall assist IJM-LFE to identify a purchaser for Plot B and notify IJM-LFE of the purchaser and proposed sales price for Plot B. The proceeds of any sale shall be paid to IJM-LFE and Tamouh shall not be entitled to a fee in respect of the sales.